hannah-schurman/dsc-phase2-project/README.md

 * Instead of using the zipcode column, we opted for geoparsing the latitude and longitude columns in hopes that the data in the form of city/town/neighborhood would provide a better model.
 We concluded that using neighborhood was significantly more effective than zipcode and improved our regression model by about %15 accuracy.

-Our 'House Predicted Price' scatter plot shows how well our predicted regression model fits the individual selling prices of houses
+Our 'House Predicted Price' scatter plot shows how well our finalized predicted regression model fits the individual selling prices of houses

 <img src="images/final_regression_plot.png"/>